 - I always feed at the correct ratios.
 I may swap a nut milk or even water for regular milk, or lighten up on the sugar, but I always have 1 cup flour and 1 cup liquid (the basis for traditional sourdough starters), and usually 1 cup sugar since I’m always testing recipes.

 Another reason I was able to get that great shot of my Amish Friendship Bread starter: I took the picture before I stirred my starter that morning, and it hadn’t collapsed yet.
 A few minutes later it did, all on its own (see below).
 That’s why you might wake up some mornings and see that your starter looks flat and innocent, but there will be residue up the sides of your jar that tell you your starter was doing something while you weren’t looking.

-Sometimes my starters are quiet.
-I do everything right, but my starter looks as flat as pancake batter.
+And sometimes I do everything right, but my starter looks as flat as pancake batter.
 When that happens, I don’t panic.
+It might be the weather, the water, a super hungry starter.
 I keep doing what I’m doing, and sure enough, a couple of feedings later, we’re back in business, bubbles and all.

 I can’t say why this is, except that maybe there are times where there are more wild yeasts in the air that contribute to an active starter, or maybe the starter itself is going through different phases.
 A hearty starter that’s been around for a while, as mine has, will go through moments like this.
 Don’t worry, it’s normal.
 Consider it “me time” for your starter, where it’s doing a little magic behind the curtain before it gets ready to put on a show.